ufal/npfl129/exam/questions.md

 ####Questions@: ,Lecture 2 Questions
 - Define expectation $\mathbb{E}[f(x)]$ and variance $\operatorname{Var}(f(x))$
-  of a random variable.
+  of a discrete random variable.
 Then define bias of an estimator and show that estimating an expectation using a single sample is unbiased.
 [5]

 - Describe gradient descent and compare it to stochastic (i.e., online) gradient